-Where to Stay in Budapest - A Local’s Neighborhood Guide
+Where to Stay in Budapest - A Local’s Guide for First-Time Visitors

-Budapest, the capital of Hungary, is divided by the Danube River into two distinct areas: Buda and Pest.
+Budapest, the capital of Hungary (and also my home city!), is divided by the Danube River into two distinct areas: Buda and Pest.
 Between the two, you’ll find a blend of historic landmarks, architectural curiosities, markets, green spaces, and lively nightlife, making Budapest a city that really does offer something for everyone, especially visitors interested in modern urban life.

 This part of the city is also quieter and more residential, offering plenty of places to relax, like in its parks, forests, hiking spots, and thermal baths, some of which date back to the 16th century after being left behind following the Ottoman occupation.